Business LoansBusiness lines of credit

 Interest

-With a line of credit, you’ll only pay interest on the amount you borrow, not your entire credit limit.
-Interest rates for lines of credit can range from 4% up to 80% or higher; these will depend on the amount and terms you choose as well as your personal credit profile and the lender you work with.
+With an LOC, you’ll only pay interest on the amount you borrow, not your entire credit limit.
+Interest rates can range from 4% up to 80% or higher; these will depend on the amount and terms you choose as well as your personal credit profile and the lender you work with.

 Term length

 Lines of credit are typically issued for set lengths of time, such as 12 or 24 months.
-Some lines of credit can be extended for as long as five years, while other credit lines have shorter time frames, such as 12 to 24 weeks.
+Some LOCs can be extended for as long as five years, while other credit lines have shorter time frames, such as 12 to 24 weeks.
+It is common for business lines of credit to be renewed regularly, e.g., annually.

 Credit limits

 Your lender determines how much credit to extend your business based on your credit score, business history and financials.
-If you put up collateral to back your line of credit, you could even secure a higher draw limit on the amount you can borrow.
+If you put up collateral to back your LOC, you could secure a higher draw limit.

 How to qualify

-As a general rule, lenders consider the following requirements and qualifications when evaluating applicants seeking a business line of credit:
+As a general rule, lenders consider the following requirements and qualifications when evaluating applicants seeking a business LOC:

 • Credit score: Both your personal and business credit score both matter for business loans in most situations.

-• Time in business: Unless you specifically apply for a startup line of credit, most online lenders may look for your company to be in business for a minimum of six months to a year, while brick-and-mortar banks may require as many as two years in business to qualify.
+• Time in business: Unless you specifically apply for a startup LOC, most online lenders may look for your company to be in business for a minimum of six months to a year, while brick-and-mortar banks may require as many as two years in business to qualify.

 • Business plan: Your business plan tells lenders about the service or product you offer, breaks down your operating costs and shows how you plan to make a profit and repay the amount you owe.

-Depending on the draw limit you’re requesting, lenders may require more detail into your cash flow, bank statements, accounts receivables and other indicators of financial stability before approving your line of credit.
+Depending on the amount you’re requesting, lenders may require more detail into your cash flow, bank statements, accounts receivables and other indicators of financial stability before approving your LOC.

 Traditional banks may be more strict on requirements than alternative lenders, which include online financiers.
-Online lenders often fund loans more quickly than traditional banks do, and may be more lenient on required qualifications.
+Online lenders may fund loans more quickly than traditional banks typically do and may also be more lenient on required qualifications.
 However, they may also have higher fees, rates and terms than traditional lenders.

 Pros and cons of a line of credit